christiantayylor/MyProjects/README.md

 # MyProjects
-A repository comprised of all my work and contributions
+A repository comprised of all my work and contributions.